 - A Local Authority (confidential) on proposals provided by a developer on concession arrangements to utilise multiple sites across the Council’s geographical region to install and operate an EV charging infrastructure

-- Canal & River Trust advising on a number of concession arrangements with a developer to utilise a number of sites to operate EV charging infrastructure including all contractual arrangements including profit share, operational and maintenance requirements, lease of the site, sub-station lease, highways agreement, wayleaves etc.
+- Canal & River Trust advising on a number of concession arrangements with a developer to utilise a number of sites to operate EV charging infrastructure, advising on all contractual arrangements including profit share, operational and maintenance requirements, lease of the site, sub-station lease, highways agreement, wayleaves etc.

 - A Local Authority on the establishment of a nationwide framework for EV charging infrastructure including the development of construction and operation agreements.

-- National bus operators on the arrangements for large EV charging infrastructure at strategic depots sites.
+- National bus operators on the arrangements for large EV charging infrastructure at strategic depot sites.

 - Health contracting authority on the roll out of EV charging infrastructure across its national estate.

-- English Heritage on commercial and property arrangements for a developer to utilise its sites to install EV charging infrastructure where we helped prepare/finalise all relevant contractual documentation for the ongoing business operation on a rental basis.
+- English Heritage on commercial and property arrangements for a developer to utilise its sites to install EV charging infrastructure, and we helped prepare/finalise all relevant contractual documentation for the ongoing business operation on a rental basis.

 - A private sector partner consortium on bidding the concession / partnership arrangements for the Bristol City Leap project – a £multi-billion partnership arrangement to decarbonise Bristol and create a zero-carbon, smart energy city by 2030.
 This included opportunities to establish an EV charging infrastructure